[

 Navigate Visa’s fraud and dispute monitoring strategies for enhanced compliance

-Visa operates the Visa Acquirer Monitoring Program (VAMP) to identify acquirers and merchants with excessive dispute or fraud rates and promote fraud controls and fair business practices.
+Visa operates the Visa Acquirer Monitoring Program (VAMP) to detect high dispute or fraud rates, fostering fraud prevention, and promoting fair business practices.

 At the start of each month, Visa reviews the previous month’s processing activity to identify merchants exceeding program thresholds.
 A business must surpass both thresholds to be enrolled in the program.